Crps Type 2

 The supply of CRPS Type 2 analgesia is based on the “rational polypharmacy” system, which combines analgesics, antineuropathic agents and anti-inflammatory drugs.
 Opioids may be beneficial, but their use should be limited to avoid dependence and induced by opioid hyperalgesia.

 Biphosphonates are used with good efficacy in a myriad of bone and metastatic conditions.
 Evidence for the administration of these drugs is increasing.
-In a doubleblind placebo-controlled study, the second-generation pamidronate of single-dose bisphosphonates (60 mg) was shown to provide significant pain relief and function improvement 3 months after infusion.
+In a double blind placebo-controlled study, the second-generation pamidronate of single-dose bisphosphonates (60 mg) was shown to provide significant pain relief and function improvement 3 months after infusion.
 Similarly, Manicourt et al. in a randomised trial with oral alendronate (40 mg daily for 8 weeks) vs. placebo also showed improvement in pain and mobility.
 A recent randomised intravenous neridronate study (100 mg administered 4 times over a 10-day period) showed long-term benefit (up to 1 year) in early-stage CRPS-I patients.
-It is encouraging to see a awesome result with neridronate and, as suggested by Varenna, “where neridronate is not available”.